Papaya is a fruit beloved for both its delicious flavor and exceptional nutrient profile.

-According to one test-tube study, papaya seed extract was effective against three different strains of fungi, including the specific pathogen responsible for causing yeast infections (
+According to one test-tube study, papaya seed extract was effective against three strains of fungi, including the specific pathogen responsible for causing yeast infections (

-Your kidneys play an integral role in health, acting as a filter to remove waste and excess fluid from your body.
+Your kidneys play an integral role in your health, acting as a filter to remove waste and excess fluid from your body.

 Research suggests that eating papaya seeds could protect and preserve the health and function of your kidneys.

 One study in rats given a medication to induce toxicity found that papaya seed extract helped prevent kidney damage (